sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/readme.md

 ## 4) The Human Readiness Gap

 While AI technology presents implementation challenges, human readiness constitutes the more formidable obstacle.
 Despite 87% of employees expressing interest in AI tools, only 32% trust organizational leadership to guide transformation effectively.
 This trust deficit creates organizational fog that obscures the path to value creation.

 The human readiness gap manifests in multiple dimensions.
 Skills deficits prevent employees from effectively leveraging AI capabilities.
 Psychological barriers rooted in job security concerns inhibit adoption and experimentation.
 Organizational culture often lacks the adaptability required for rapid iteration and learning.
 Leadership frequently approaches AI as a purely technical challenge rather than a sociotechnical transformation requiring coordinated change across people, processes, and technology.

-The emergence of "Swiss Army Knife" workers illustrates the human capacity organizations must cultivate.
+The emergence of **"Swiss Army Knife" workers (M-Shaped Workers)** illustrates the human capacity organizations must cultivate.
 These individuals possess sufficient technical literacy to identify problems, adequate curiosity to explore AI solutions, and practical judgment to apply AI tools appropriately.
 They represent not specialists in AI development but rather adaptive generalists who fluidly integrate AI into their problem-solving repertoire.
 Developing such workers requires modern AI literacy programs that extend beyond basic tool training.
 Context engineering—the ability to frame problems and structure inputs to maximize AI utility—represents a critical competency.
 Prompt design, output evaluation, and iterative refinement constitute practical skills that amplify AI effectiveness across diverse applications.

 ---